tcpalmer/nina-scheduler/target-management/index.md

 # Project and Target Management

 The plugin provides a UI to manage your projects, targets, and exposure plans.
 Through the interface, you can add new projects and targets, add and update exposure plans, and manage exposure templates.
-The following sections describe each entity and how to manage it, as well as detailing the associated properties.
+The pages here describe each entity and how to manage it, as well as detailing the associated properties.

 {: .note}
 Editing projects, targets, etc in the management UI uses a _modal editing_ approach (unlike the rest of the NINA UI).
 You must click the Edit icon to enter edit mode, make your changes, and then Save or Cancel.
-This is necessary to avoid excessive database commits and ensure database integrity.
+This is necessary to minimize database commits and ensure integrity.

 ## Navigation